erikkurcz/notes/day1/morning/non_keynotes/fineract/notes.md

   * Force customer to do it alone - be a partner!
   * Confuse OSS with free - notorious misunderstanding
   * Let architecture get stagnant
   * Say yes to everything.
-Focus on deals that can work, not those that are a big lift.
+Focus on deals that can work, not those that are a too big a lift.

 ## Q&A
 * How to handle fraud?